c3ai-lab/deVote/README.md

 * [NodeJS](https://nodejs.org/) - JavaScript runtime for the npm packages
 * [truffle](https://github.com/trufflesuite/truffle) - development environment framework for Ethereum

 The following steps will explain how the manager contract can be deployed and how the bytecode for the poll contracts can be extracted.
-The extracted bytecode is required for
+The extracted bytecode is required for deployment of the poll contract through deVote.
+If the solidity smart contract changes the bytecode needs to be updated.

 ## Credits and Lecture